Ashraf Hossain

-Ashraf Hossain (died 18 July 2020) was a Bangladesh Nationalist Party politician who served as member of parliament of Khulna-3.
+Ashraf Hossain (died 18 July 2020) was a Bangladesh Nationalist Party politician who served as member of parliament for Khulna-3.

 Career

 Hossain was elected to parliament from Khulna-3 as a Bangladesh Nationalist Party candidate in 1991 and 2001.
 He served as the whip in the Parliament.

 Death

 Hossain died on 18 July 2020 in United Hospital, Dhaka, Bangladesh.